fbpx

 And if you really want to delve in and learn the language, Costa Rica is home to some great Spanish schools where you can get lessons from a private teacher or in a class setting with others doing the same.

-While the Nicoya Peninsula’s beaches are beautiful, they are typically more crowded.
-If you’re searching for a sandy strip to enjoy all by yourself, head to the Caribbean coast near Manzanillo where you can relax on beautiful beaches in solitude.
+For a more tranquil escape, head to the Caribbean coast near Manzanillo where you can relax on beautiful beaches in solitude.

 Other places with less crowded beaches are:

-• Playa Uva: near Puerto Viejo is quiet beach with few vendors to disturb you.
+- Playa Uva: near Puerto Viejo is a quiet beach with few vendors to disturb you.
 You won’t be the only one, but the beach is so large, you’ll have no problem finding solitude.

 Costa Rica is actually a “sweet spot” when it comes to spotting humpback whales.
 This is because it happens to be located in the intersection of two whale migrations, so you have a chance to spot these gentle creatures 9 months out of the year.